Advertiser Disclosure

 On the other hand, you’ll be hard-pressed to find a credit card that offers as much in the way of rewards and travel insurance at the same price point as the Chase Sapphire Preferred card.

-In general, different cards offer variable welcome bonuses.
-As a rule of thumb, the cards with the highest annual fees generally also come with the largest welcome bonuses.
+In general, different cards offer variable welcome bonus offers.
+As a general rule, the cards with the highest annual fees also tend to have the largest welcome bonus offers.

-To incentivize you to take action today and add a card to your portfolio, Amex and Chase both offer attractive introductory welcome bonuses to accelerate the points you’re earning in the first few months of card membership.
+To incentivize you to take action today and add a card to your portfolio, Amex and Chase both offer attractive introductory welcome bonus offers to accelerate the points you’re earning in the first few months of card membership.

 Additionally, it offers flexible point redemption options, no foreign transaction fees, and excellent travel insurance coverage including primary car rental insurance.
 With benefits like these, it’s easy to see why this card is an excellent choice for any traveler.